 Once you’ve identified your competition, next you need to identify how your service is a better solution for your customers than the solution offered by your competitor.
 Winning products and services are often:

 Which of the above benefits are you uniquely positioned to provide to potential customers?

-If you have 30 years of experience in the genealogical research field and a Ph.D. in American History, you may be able to provide a higher-quality service than your competition.
-If you're a fast researcher and writer, you may provide research more quickly than your competition could, or you could charge less.
+If you have 30 years of experience in the genealogical research field and a Ph.D. in American History, you may be able to provide a better service than your competition.
+If you’re a fast researcher and writer, you may provide research more quickly than your competition could, or you could charge less.
 If you have specialized knowledge about Portuguese immigration in the 1830s, you may fill a niche that no other genealogist is addressing.

 Pam Anderson, the genealogist in Pennsylvania, lives in a rural part of the state.
 She’s the only person in her area who offers genealogical services.
 When people from outside the state want to research an ancestor who lived in the area, Anderson is the best resource they have.

 Why would someone choose you over the other options they have to solve the same problem?
 If you don’t have a reason, you don’t have a business.

 Once you come up with a competitive advantage, you’ll want to adjust your mission statement to align with your niche or advantage.

 You’ve already thought deeply about the problem you want to solve for customers.
 Now, it’s time to think about the customers themselves.